 plt.show(2)

-The Iris dataset, which has four dimensions, can be visualized using a pairwise scatter plot matrix to distinguish between the dimensions.
+Features of this dataset have four dimensions, which can be visualized using a pairwise scatter plot matrix to distinguish.
 This plot helps to visualize the relationships among multiple variables within subdivisions of the dataset.
 In the image below, the violet color represents the Setosa class, green represents the Versicolour class, and yellow represents the Virginica class.

 The entire dataset is initially split into the training and testing part using the traintestsplit function of Scikit-learn.
-A standard scaler is used in the next step, StandardScalar( ), to standardize the data (column-wise).
-When fit to a dataset, the function will transform the dataset to mean μ = 0 and standard deviation σ = 1.
+A function StandardScalar( ) is used to standardize the data (column-wise).
+When fit to a dataset, this function will transform the dataset to mean μ = 0 and standard deviation σ = 1.

 A dataset having N samples and m features,